 Were it not for Coles, I could not have helped support an entire generation of hopeful agents of change to know that a speech can change an institution, and a person can change history.

 Young’s challenge was built on power well established during the course of his life.
 He is directly responsible for the AIA’s support of Community Design Centers as an alternative to the traditional practice of planning and architecture.
 The battle remains but he gave us few warriors.

 Fifty years later, his words summon the confluence of leaders for system change today.
-It comes from the powerbrokers, the preachers, and the symbol of a Panther.
+It comes from the powerbrokers, the preachers, and the symbol of a fist, BLM, and the names of the fallen.
 New institutions are forming that benefit from the powerbrokers inspired by Young and the preachers inspired by Martin Luther King.
-Architectural change agents have failed to create a national nonprofit institution as significant as those of law and health.
+Nevertheless, architectural change agents have failed to create a national nonprofit institution as significant as those of law and health in service to a more just society.
 The reasons are many, but the heart of it remains in the words of Young.

-Our memory of the moral leaders must become a crisis of immoral professionals ignorant of the true challenges of our time.
+Our memory of the moral leaders must become the crisis of immoral professionals willing to remain ignorant of the true challenges of our time.
 Finally, one American truth folds its arms and looks you in the eye.
-Non-violence in creating liberty and sustaining human dignity is self-defense in steady opposition to the horror of blood spilled in its name.
+Non-violence in creating liberty and sustaining human dignity is a design for self-defense in steady opposition to the horror of the blood spilled in its name.